QuasariNova/ls170/assessment_prep/study_guide.md

 ### Sessions

+The server is able to send a session identifier to the client.
+This allows the client to send it back to the server during a request to maintain a sense of persistent connection between requests.

+By using session identifiers it forces the server to inspect every request to see if a session id was included, if so it must also check if it is valid.
+The server also needs to retrieve session data based on the id as well as recreate the state from the data to send back as a response.
+This gives some overhead on processing requests, especially those with `session id`s.

 ### Cookies

+Cookies are pieces of data that are sent from the server and stored on the client side.
+Cookies are compared with the server side session data to identify the current session.
+Cookies are how `session id`s are stored client side.

+Cookies are set with the `set-cookie` response header.

 ### Asynchronous JavaScript calls(AJAX)

+Asynchronous JavaScript and XML calls allow browsers to update parts of a web page without having to request the whole page each time.
+With AJAX, responses are processed by some callback.
+This is all usually done via some client-side JavaScript code.

 ## Explain the difference between GET and POST, and know when to choose each
 ### GET Requests ([Book: Making Requests](https://launchschool.com/books/http/read/making_requests#get))